alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 **EIP 2981**: As of January 2022, Ethereum and Polygon NFT royalties are set by exchanges, which makes royalty enforcement challenging.
 EIP 2981 is a royalty standard that will likely be implemented across NFT exchanges in the near future.
 The standard's `royaltyInfo` function returns a public address for the intended royalty recipient and a royalty amount in the sale currency.
 An exchange would query the function with the NFT's `tokenId` and sale price, and then remit royalties accordingly.
 Note: the royalty payment isn't built into the contract's transfer functions, so we'd still rely on exchanges to certain extent.

 **Easy OpenSea import**: If you're looking to list on OpenSea, they recommend a few additions to the OpenZeppelin standard contracts to streamline integration.
 Whitelisting the OpenSea proxy contract address enables NFT buyers to list on OpenSea without paying gas fees.
-Meta-transactions via `ContextMixin` enable gasless user transactions.
-An override of the `uri` function (metadata) ensures OpenSea correctly caches NFT metadata and images without needing to rely on the standard ERC1155 id substitution format.
+Meta-transactions via `ContextMixin` enable gasless user transactions. `PermanentURI` signals forzen token metadata to OpenSea.
+An override of the `uri` function (metadata) ensures OpenSea correctly caches NFT metadata and images without needing to rely on the standard ERC1155 ID substitution format.
 Contract-level metadata pre-populates basic information about the collection upon import.

 ### High-level instructions